silliman/BlockchainImmersion/Day1/1030_WebPlaygroundImmunichainLab.rst

 From the Guardian perspective, you are able to do a lot of different things.
 First, you can view the Children in the network that the Guardian has ownership of.
 Also, the guardian can create additional children with the way the permissions are set up.
 Do you think this is a viable option in a production environment?
 I would say no, but you can have the Medical Provider, who administered the birth of the Child, create the Child asset.
 In a production environment, this would be negotiated between all the participants in the business network.
 Also, as the Guardian you can also view all the Members and Medical Providers.
 Why do you think that is so?
 When you have a child as a guardian you want to be able to view all the options you have as possible Medical Providers and Members.
 In a real-world scenario, maybe the Guardian would only view and allow all the Medical Providers that are tied to their Health Insurance, but that would require an Insurer in this Immunichain business network.
 Maybe in the future :)

 **19.** I think you're getting the sense from the Guardian perspective.
 Before we jump to another perspective, **delete all Members.
-When I say delete all the members, I mean to delete the contents within the brackets - [].** You previously did this from step 16 in this part.
+When I say delete all the members, I mean to delete the contents within the brackets - [].
+So leave the [] in the member section** You previously did this from step 16 in this part.
 Once you have successfully done that, go ahead and switch to the Medical Provider perspective.
 Click on My Business Networks in the top right.
 Then click on Connect Now on the Medical Provider

 .. image:: images/composer/5.19.png